 OUR COMMUNITY HAS HEARD several key needs THAT are INSPIRing US TO Take next steps:

-1. Women Religious are Facing Difficult Choices and Questions about The Future of their Orders and Sacred Spaces
+1. Women Religious are Facing Difficult Choices and Questions about The Future of their Communities and Sacred Spaces

 In particular, many of the spaces and properties of women religious are in transition, posing challenges and heart-wrenching questions.
-No transition of a congregation’s property comes without significant discernment, questions, challenges, and often a wide range of reactions by local community members, as both sisters and their spaces are such beloved, vital members of their community and history.
+No transition of a congregation’s property comes without significant discernment, questions, challenges, and often a wide range of reactions by local community members, as the presence of sisters and their spaces have been such vital elements of community.
 Sisters are also holding and weighing tender questions about the cost of maintaining aging properties, missions, and their own eldercare.

 2. Millennials Are at a Precarious moment and Long for New Forms of Community, Grounded in Spirituality and Service

 In response to these longings, and the challenges of sisters, we are asking: how might we join the insights, expertise, and energy of these two populations to create new communities of belonging, rooted in love and equity, and standing for justice?

 In listening to the needs of our time, one thing has begun to speak louder; at a moment in which loneliness, isolation, a desire for belonging rooted in place and for spiritual practice held in community are widespread among Millenials (and many more, besides), community itself, is perhaps one of the most valuable and critical missions sisters have to pass on.

 Millennials attending Nuns & Nones our gatherings have expressed a deep desire to learn from sisters and carry these seeds of wisdom into new forms in our generation.

 3. Together, we have a rare and timely opportunity to help forward sisters’ legacies and missions by partnering to keep sacred spaces in service to community.